Skip to main content

 External:

-• Confirm the university (an Institute of Higher Education (IHE) and the PI(s) are eligible to apply
+• Confirm that the university (an Institute of Higher Education (IHE) and the PI(s) are eligible to apply

 • Confirm the deadline type, for example, receipt, target, or postmark.